rickasheye/hobbyengine/README.md

 2. download and copy a folder with SFML contents into that "another folder"
 3. if that new folder you downloaded isnt "SFML" rename it to so
 4. open a terminal inside "openglengine" and type "make" this should create a .exe file on windows (as it is only windows in the makefile)

+i would really enjoy a pull request here and there as i am constantly improving on this engine i want other people to put there touches to it.